Four Unexpected Benefits of Learning a New Language

 Benefits of Learning a New Language for your Education

-When people think of their learning another language and education, they normally think of where to go to study that other language.
+When people think of their learning another language for the purposes of education, it’s often because they need a language to study in a certain university.

-Firstly, knowing another language helps with admissions to selective university and post-graduate study programmes.
+Firstly, knowing another language helps you get into other selective university and post-graduate study programmes.

-To be admitted to many of the United States’ elite universities you need at least a few years of foreign language study under your belt in high school.
-While having studied a foreign language isn’t a requirement, Stanford encourages students to prepare for a future application by studying a single foreign language for three years, and Harvard encourages students to do the same for four.
+To be admitted to many elite universities you need at least a few years of foreign language study under your belt in high school.
+Stanford encourages students to prepare for a future application by studying a single foreign language for three years, and Harvard encourages students to do the same for four.

-The well-recognised MBA programs from IMD (Switzerland) and INSEAD (France/Singapore) specify a second language as one of their admissions criteria.
+The well-recognised MBA programs from IMD (Switzerland) and INSEAD (France/Singapore) specify knowledge of a second language as one of their admissions criteria.

 (I found myself gravitating towards those programmes for this specific reason.
-In the end, I realised rather than an MBA I just wanted to spend a year studying Chinese.)
+In the end, I realised that what I really wanted to do was just study a language, so I enrolled in a language course.)

-And secondly, knowing a language can even just help you pass university admissions tests.
+Knowing a language can even just help you pass university admissions tests.
 Both the GRE and the GMAT have significant language sections.
-Most people who speak English as a first language never learn grammar, and so find “sentence correction” questions difficult.
+Many people who speak English as a first language didn’t learn grammar in school, and so find “sentence correction” questions difficult.

 It is probable that the prototype cellular motor might be ready for testing around the end of next year.